-The soils associated with this site have formed in residuum derived from highly calcareous sedimentary rock (i.e., limestone, dolomite).
-These soils are typically very shallow to shallow and well drained.
-The soil profile is modified with 50 to 85 percent rock fragments.
+Soils associated with this site are very shallow, well drained and formed in residuum and colluvium derived from limestone and dolomite.
+The soil profile is characterized by an ochric epipedon and is modified with 60 to 75 percent rock fragments, dominated by cobbles and stones.
 Runoff is high to very high.
 Available water holding capacity is very low.
-The soils usually have high amounts of gravels, cobbles or stones on the surface that occupy plant growing space, yet help to reduce evaporation and conserve soil moisture.
-The soil moisture regime is aridic bordering on xeric and the soil temperature regime is mesic.
-The soil series associated with this site include: Eaglepass and Hopeka.
+Soil temperature regime is frigid and the soil moisture regime is aridic bordering on xeric.
+The soil series associated with this site include Hyzen and Mijoysee.

-The representative soil series is Eaglepass, a Loamy-skeletal, carbonatic, mesic Lithic Xeric Torriorthents.
-Diagnostic horizons include an ochric epipedon from soil surface to 4 inches.
-Depth to bedrock is 4 to 6 inches.
-Clay content in the particle control sections average 8 to 18 percent.
-Rock fragments range from 60 to 75 percent, includes gravel, cobbles and stones.
-Reaction is moderately alkaline or strongly alkaline.
-Effervescence is violently effervescent.
+The representative soil series is Mijoysee, a Loamy-skeletal, carbonatic, frigid Lithic Xeric Torriorthents.
+Diagnostic horizons include an ochric epipedon from soil surface to 15cm.
+Identifiable secondary calcium carbonates occur from 7 to 15cm.
+Depth to bedrock is about 15cm.
+Clay content in the particle size control section averages 8 to 18 percent.
+Rock fragments range from 50 to 75 percent; includes gravel and cobbles.
+Reaction is slightly alkaline to moderately alkaline.
+Soils are violently effervescent throughout.
 Lithology consists of limestone and dolomite.